Iceland might be the most beautiful country I’ve visited so far and one of the few that has truly amazed me from start to finish.

 21. Askja

-In my opinion, the Askja Caldera in the Dyngjufjoll Mountains is one of the most stunning places you can visit in Iceland, but also one of its most challenging to reach.
+In my opinion, the Askja Caldera in the Dyngjufjoll Mountains is one of the most stunning places to visit in Iceland, but also one of the most challenging to reach.

 Askja is a 50 square kilometers subsidence cauldron formed when a lava chamber, just under the surface of the earth, emptied in a volcanic eruption, causing the roof above it to collapse.